IotaHydrae/IotaHydrae/README.md

 <div align="center">

 I am an embedded linux bsp engineer and also work as a </br>linux kernel developer.
-I specialize in researching bootloader</br> and OS kernel, and I am an expert in display technology.
+I specialize in researching bootloader</br> and OS kernel, and I am considered a half-expert in display technology.

 start projects on @[embeddedboys](https://github.com/embeddedboys/)